mwrnd/notes/XDMA_Communication/README.md

 ![Generate the Bitstream](img/Generate_Bitstream.png)

-Synthesis and Implementation should take about 10minutes:
+Synthesis and Implementation should take about 10 minutes:

 ![Resources Used](img/XDMA_Demo_Resources_Used.png)